-The Walton Neighbourhood Plan has been produced by Walton Community Council.
+The CMK Business Neighbourhood Plan has been produced by CMK Town Council in an alliance with local business leaders and with the involvement of Milton Keynes Council.
 It has been produced in accordance with the statutory requirements and following a recent independent examination has, subject to minor modifications, been recommended to proceed to referendum.

-The key themes and policies in the Neighbourhood Plan aim to:
+The key themes and policies in the Business Neighbourhood Plan aim to: